 - Does your application require specific hardware?
 Cloud Run offers a reasonable but limited amount of RAM and CPU for each request.
 Cloud Run for Anthos offers further customization options such as GPU, more memory, and disk space.

 - What are your scaling expectations?
 If your application has periods of inactivity, serverless solutions such as Cloud Run can offer the option to scale down to zero.

 - How important is latency and how tolerant is your application to cold starts?
-If tolerance to cold starts is low, you need to consider using a minimum number of instances on App Engine flexible environment or GKE with autoscaling.
+If tolerance to cold starts is low, you need to consider using a minimum number of instances on Cloud Run or GKE with autoscaling.

 We recommend that you read the documentation for each hosting environment to get familiar with its capabilities, strengths and weaknesses, and pricing model.

 As a general rule, if you want to create microservices that serve HTTP requests, you need to deploy to Cloud Run when possible and fall back to GKE if you want to stay in the Kubernetes ecosystem or require more customization options.
 GKE is also the default choice if you have a long-running process, such as a process that listens on a queue, or an application that uses protocols other than HTTP(S).

 Cloud Functions is also a good serverless deployment option, but it is not discussed here, because Cloud Run provides most of the features provided by Cloud Functions, and Cloud Functions does not support the latest versions of .NET Core.